dabit3/aws-amplify-workshop-web/README.md

 amplify add api
 ```

+> Answer the following questions

-?
-Please select from one of the above mentioned services __REST__
+- Please select from one of the above mentioned services __REST__
-?
-Please provide a friendly name for your resource that will be used to label this category in the project: __amplifyrestapi__
+- Please provide a friendly name for your resource that will be used to label this category in the project: __amplifyrestapi__
-?
-Please provide a path, e.g. /items __/pets__
+- Please provide a path, e.g. /items __/pets__
-?
-Please select lambda source __Create a new Lambda function__
+- Please select lambda source __Create a new Lambda function__
-?
-Please provide a friendly name for your resource that will be used to label this category in the project: __amplifyrestapilambda__
+- Please provide a friendly name for your resource that will be used to label this category in the project: __amplifyrestapilambda__
-?
-Please provide the Lambda function name: __amplifyrestapilambda__
+- Please provide the Lambda function name: __amplifyrestapilambda__
-?
-Please select the function template you want to use: __Serverless express function (Integration with Amazon API Gateway)__
+- Please select the function template you want to use: __Serverless express function (Integration with Amazon API Gateway)__
-?
-Do you want to edit the local lambda function now? __Y__
+- Do you want to edit the local lambda function now? __Y__

 > Update `app.get('/pets') with the following:
 ```js